About The Program

 Communication sciences & disorders (CSD) is an undergraduate major that leads to a master’s in speech-language pathology (SLP) in just five years.
 At the end of the third year, qualified students enter the Speech-Language Pathology Program.
 At the completion of their fourth year, students receive a B.S. in communication sciences & disorders.
 At the end of their fifth year, graduates receive a master’s in speech-language pathology.

-Our CSD and SLP program will help students become competent, ethical clinicians able to serve those affected by speech-language-hearing disorders.
-Majors will study in the College’s new $20 million Jeanne and Edward H. Arnold Health Professions Pavilion, expected to open in 2018.
+Our CSD and SLP program helps students become competent, ethical clinicians able to serve those affected by speech-language-hearing disorders.
+Majors study in the College’s state-of-the-art Heilman Center.

 - The new program will join three highly competitive and in-demand programs of study in the health professions.
 The Physical Therapy Program boasts 100 percent job offer rates for its graduates as well as 100 percent pass rates on the physical therapy board exam.